 Heygood, Orr & Pearson and Pharmaceutical Liability Lawsuits

 Since researchers first began to raise concerns about the health risks of Low T medications, numerous patients or their loved ones have filed lawsuits over severe or fatal side effects caused by these medications.
-If you or a loved one has experienced a heart attack, stroke, blood clots, or other complications from testosterone therapy, the first step to protecting your legal rights is to secure the assistance of an experienced attorney who can handle your case.
+If you or a loved one has experienced a heart attack, stroke, blood clots, or other complications from testosterone therapy, the first step to speak with an attorney.

 For a free legal consultation and to learn more about filing a lawsuit, contact the lawyers at Heygood, Orr & Pearson by calling toll-free at 1-877-446-9001.
 You can also reach us by following the link to our free case evaluation form on this site, and one of our representatives will get in touch with you as soon as possible.